-As Policy Chair, he focused on improving quality of life for all Pennsylvanians and improving the climate for job creation.
+As policy chair, he focused on improving quality of life for all Pennsylvanians and improving the climate for job creation.

-Dave created and led to passage a competitive business tax package designed to stimulate economic growth and private sector job creation.
+Dave created and led to passage of a competitive business tax package designed to stimulate economic growth and private sector job creation.
 In addition, as a strong believer in the need to balance our economic necessities with our environmental responsibilities, Dave supported commonsense policies which helped grow the Marcellus Shale gas industry while protecting the Commonwealth’s natural heritage for future generations.

 Dave remains committed to the core principles of limited government, fiscal responsibility and accountability.
 His goal is to improve the Commonwealth for current residents and future generations.